Christopher Monck, 2nd Duke of Albemarle

-Origins
+Monck briefly served as Lieutenant Governor of Jamaica and is credited with arranging the first boxing match in England.

+Life

+Early life

 Monck was the son and heir of George Monck, 1st Duke of Albemarle (1608–1670) by his wife Anne Clarges (d.1700), a daughter of John Clarges, "Farrier in the Savoy", of Drury Lane, Westminster.
 Anne's brother was Sir Thomas Clarges (c.
-1618–1695), MP, who greatly assisted his brother-in-law, then before his elevation to the dukedom, General George Monck, in bringing about the Restoration of the Monarchy in 1660.
+1618–1695), MP, who greatly assisted his brother-in-law, the then – before his elevation to the dukedom – General George Monck, in bringing about the Restoration of the Monarchy in 1660.
 She was the presumed widow of Thomas Radford, milliner, of New Exchange, Strand, Westminster, although it was said that her husband was still alive when her son was born.
 This left a question concerning Monck's legitimacy.

-Youth

-Monck was educated privately and entered Gray's Inn in 1662.
+Monck was educated privately, and entered Gray's Inn in 1662.
 From 1660 until his father's death ten years later in 1670, he was known by the courtesy title of Earl of Torrington, one of his father's subsidiary titles.

 Career

 At the age of 13, Monck entered politics, having been elected Member of Parliament (MP) for Devon in January 1667.
-In 1670 he was elevated to the peerage and thus entered the House of Lords, following the death of his father, and thereby also inherited his father's peerage titles.
+In 1670 he was elevated to the peerage following the death of his father, inheriting his father's peerage titles, and thus entered the House of Lords when he reached 21.
 He became a Gentleman of the Bedchamber and inherited his father's great feudal title, Lord of Bowland.
 He was created a Knight of the Garter, a Privy Councillor and in 1675 Lord Lieutenant of Devon, in which latter role he served for ten years.
 He became a titular colonel of several horse regiments of the English Army.

 In 1673 he raised a regiment as part of the Blackheath Army under Marshal Schomberg.
 It was intended for service in the Dutch Republic, but was disbanded following the Treaty of Westminster before seeing any action.